-Transfer an LLC from One State to Another
+Option 1: Transfer an LLC from One State to Another

 The process of transferring an LLC to another state is known as domestication.
 This may be the easiest and best way to handle an LLC move, especially if your move will be permanent.
-However, not all states allow it, so you will need to check if domestication is permitted in both states.
+However, not all states allow it, so you will need to check if LLC domestication is permitted in both states.
 Here is a list of states that allow domestication:

-Domesticating provides several benefits including keeping the same bank accounts, tax ID number, credit rating and maintaining previous business relationships.
+Domesticating provides several benefits, including keeping the same bank accounts, tax ID number, credit rating, and maintaining previous business relationships.
 Additionally, you’ll only be located in one state, so you won’t have to meet two states’ LLC requirements like you will need to in the second option below.

 This option will likely be the most expensive of the three.
-You will have to pay yearly fees, and you will also need a registered agent in both states to keep up with each state’s LLC filing and reporting requirements.
+You will have to pay yearly fees, and you will also need a Registered Agent in both states to keep up with each state’s LLC filing and reporting requirements.

 To register as a foreign business, check if you meet the criteria for foreign qualification and then submit a form to the state agency responsible for business filings.

 If your goal is to form a new business or merge into a new corporation, you must go through the process of dissolving the old one.
-There are a few different ways to accomplish this: merge the two LLCs, liquidate the old LLC or have the members of the old LLC contribute their membership interests to the new LLC.
+There are a few different ways to accomplish this: merge the two LLCs, liquidate the old LLC, or have the members of the old LLC contribute their membership interests to the new LLC.

 Forming a new LLC can be inconvenient because you will have to get a new tax ID number and establish new business accounts.
 You may also lose the benefit of good credit that your business has built over the years.

-Learn the Rules
+Learn the Rules for Your State

 As we previously noted, different states have different rules.
 When making the move to a new state, it is important to follow the guidelines for both the state you are moving out of and the state you are moving into.